 ’Tis the season in St. Joseph.

-The St. Joseph Women’s Club is holding a lighted Christmas Parade tonight at 5 p.m.
-The event will start at St. Joseph Middle School, follow Fifth Street to Grand and end at the St. Joseph Sports Complex.
+The St. Joseph Women’s Club is holding a lighted Christmas Parade tonight at 6 p.m.
+The event will start at St. Joseph Middle School and follow a new route down Fifth Street, turning left on Sherman to Main Street.
+The parade will end at the high school.

-Women’s Club member Casey Phillips said it was important to the club to keep this event, which was started last year by Audrey Short, going.
+Women’s Club member Casey Phillips said it was important to the club to keep this event, which was started two years ago by Audrey Short, going.

 “The club’s mission isn’t just to have fundraising events in order to help the community, but to also offer fun and engaging events to bring people together,” she said.